My Home:

 I live outdoors in moist, dark, protected areas like

 under bark, logs, leaves or rocks.
-I am most active
+I am most

-at night.
+active at night.

 What I eat:

-I lack the venomous front jaws of
+I lack the venomous front

-centipedes and primarily eat decaying plants.
+primarily eat decaying plants.

 What I look like:

-I am long, slow moving, and
+I am long, slow

-resemble a worm.
-I have two pairs of legs on
+I have two pairs of legs

-pair of legs on each segment.
+on each segment.
 My length can be

 from 1 to 12 inches.